JonathanBrar/JonathanBrar.github.io/README.md

+# Welcome to my Website!

+## About this website

+My name is Jonathan Brar and I'm currently a 2nd year Computer Science Student at the University of Ottawa.
+This is a starting website for me to build upon as I progress.

 # Welcome to GitHub

 Welcome to GitHub—where millions of developers work together on software.
 Ready to get started?
 Let’s learn how this all works by building and publishing your first GitHub Pages website!